Obedience training with your dog.

 * Are the dogs focussed on the training and their owners, as they should be, rather than the other dogs?

-* Is everyone receiving equal help and advise from the trainer, when it is needed?
+* Is everyone receiving equal help and advice from the trainer, when it is needed?

 * The training should be rewards based training, using treats or toys to reinforce correct behaviours.